Bella Vista, Arkansas

 Retirees Seeking Peace and Quiet, Reasonably Priced Homes, Mountain Scenery and Lake Recreation Come to Bucolic Bella Vista in Northwestern Arkansas

 Cost of Living: Below the National Average

-Popular Bella Vista (population 29,000) is nestled in northwestern Arkansas' lush Ozark Mountain foothills.
-It was founded as a planned resort and a members-only retirement community in the mid-1960s, but as word of it spread, families and singles began moving here, too (although even today 68% of residents are age 45 or better).
+Bella Vista (population 32,000) is nestled in northwestern Arkansas' lush Ozark Mountain foothills.
+It was founded as a planned resort and a members-only retirement community in the mid-1960s, but as word of it spread, families and singles began moving here, too (although even today 65% of residents are age 45 or better).
 In 2006, Bella Vista Village became an incorporated city, and it has been growing quickly ever since.
 Why?
 Reasons abound, but residents most often point to the scenic surroundings, bountiful amenities, outstanding outdoor recreation, quiet way of life, friendly neighbors, leafy neighborhoods and affordable cost of living.

-In fact, the cost of living is 9% below the national average.
+In fact, the cost of living is 12% below the national average.
 Thirty-four percent of residents are college educated.
 Politics lean very much to the right.
 Racial diversity has not yet arrived.
 The crime rate is well below the national average.
+Bella Vista has grown by 14% during the last decade.

-The median home price is $188,000, and home prices run the gamut, from the $40,000s to more than $1 million, ensuring something for every pocketbook.
-Not only does real estate come in all price ranges, it comes in all shapes, types and sizes, making for an eclectic mix of neighborhoods.
-There is no cookie-cutter feeling here.
+The median home price is $330,000, an 11% increase from the year before.
+Real estate comes in all shapes, types and sizes, making for an eclectic mix of neighborhoods.

 Undeveloped lots are still for sale, so sporadic building continues.
 The primary builder throughout the years has been Cooper Homes because it is the company that started Bella Vista Village back in the 1960s, but other builders have made their mark here, too.
 A section is even reserved for mobile homes, and there are properties for lease.
 Bella Vista has its share of of part-time and vacation-home owners, as well as absentee owners with plans to build when they retire.